EggsArntMeme/UmeBot/README.md

 ## Road Map
 - Data Collection
-  - Collect Training Stat Increases
+  - Collect Training Stat Increases   <- (currently on this)
   - Collect Energy
   - Collect Friendship Level (and which friends are on what training)
   - Collect Mood Level